zhenghanQ/abcd_beh/README.md

-# abcd_beh
-This is a project on procedural learning and statistical learning in dyslexia
+# R analysis scripts on procedural learning and statistical learning in dyslexia.
+This repo consists of analysis scripts for
+* visual and auditory statistical learning
+* rotary pursuit
+* mirror tracing